 CC-BY means that the text can be re-used with a mention of the name of the author (if available) and the source (Arthub Flanders, Publisher Flemish Art Collection vzw, date).

 CC-BY-NC means that you can re-use the text under the same condition as with CC-BY, but only for non-commercial re-use.
 Any commercial re-use is forbidden.

-Some parts of an object record may contain an element of orginality.
+Some parts of an object record may contain an element of originality.
 The values stored in the fields listed in the table below are made available under the CC-BY-NC license.

 Layered licensing model

-To disseminate metadata and images under the terms established by the Creative Commons licensing framework, the Flemish Art Collection closely coöperates with its museal partners.
-The guiding principles which govern the process of clearing data, metadata and images for publication under these terms, are consolidated in a decision making matrix: a Layered Licensing Model.
+To disseminate metadata and images under the terms established by the Creative Commons licensing framework, the Flemish Art Collection closely cooperates with its museum partners.
+The guiding principles which govern the process of clearing data, metadata and images for publication under these terms, are consolidated in a decision-making matrix: a Layered Licensing Model.

 We refer to the legal notification page for more details.